ruanyf/koa-demos/README.md

 ## Demo09: middleware stack

 Multi middlewares form a middle stack.
 The most outer middleware is executed first, then passes the execution to the next middleware.
-And the most inner middleware is executed last, then returns the previous middleware.
+And the most inner middleware is executed last, then returns the execution to the previous middleware.
 It is just like a first-in-last-out stack.

 ```javascript
 // demos/09.js